1 to go: Djokovic into US Open final, nears year Grand Slam

 Djokovic, who has spent more weeks at No. 1 in the ATP rankings than anyone, figures out what is required to emerge on top and does it.
 In each of his past four matches — and 10 in all at the Slams this year — he trailed by a set and won.

-Beating No. 2 Daniil Medvedev on Sunday will allow Djokovic to secure two significant milestones.
-He would add the 2021 U.S. Open trophy to those he won at the Australian Open in February, French Open in June and Wimbledon in July.
-And the 34-year-old from Serbia would collect his 21st Slam title in all, breaking the men's career mark he currently shares with Roger Federer and Rafael Nadal.

-He also equaled Federer on Friday by getting to a 31st career Slam final; Djokovic's total now includes a record nine in New York, where he has won three championships.
+He equaled Federer by getting to a 31st career Slam final; Djokovic's total now includes a record nine in New York, where he has won three championships.

 It will be Slam final No. 3 for Medvedev, a 25-year-old from Russia, who eliminated 12th-seeded Felix Auger-Aliassime of Canada 6-4, 7-5, 6-2 in the afternoon.
 Medvedev was defeated by Djokovic in this year's Australian Open final and by Nadal in the 2019 U.S. Open final.